orbeon/orbeon-forms-doc/form-runner/advanced/buttons-and-processes/actions-form-runner-send.md

 [SINCE Orbeon Forms 2022.1]

 You can send multiple items in a single `send` request.
-In this case, the items are sent using the `multipart/related` `Content-Type`.
-This allows the recipient of the request to access all the items at the same time.
+In this case, the items are sent using a multipart request (with a `Content-Type: multipart/related` header).
+This allows the recipient of the request to access all the items without performing multiple requests.

-In order to do so, you pass the `content` parameter one or more of the following tokens:
+In order to generate a multipart request, you pass the `content` parameter one or more of the following tokens:

 - `xml`:
 - `metadata`: